Omen III (song)

 "Omen III" is a song by German Eurodance band Magic Affair, which consisted of vocalist Franca Morgano and rapper A.K.
 Swift.
-Released in January 1994 as the lead single from their debut album, Omen (The Story Continues...)
+Released in January 1994 by Electrola and Power Brothers as the lead single from the band's debut album, Omen (The Story Continues...)
 (1994), it is also their most successful song.
-It peaked at number-one in Germany, and number two in both Austria and Finland.
-In Germany alone it has sold 750,000 copies and Gold status on the single were achieved within just eight weeks of release.
+It was co-written and produced by Mike Staab and peaked at number-one in Germany, and number two in both Austria and Finland.
+In Germany alone it has sold 750,000 copies and gold status on the single were achieved within just eight weeks of release.
 On the UK Singles Chart, it reached number 17 and sold under 180,000 copies, missing the silver certification just barely.
 Magic Affair won the 1994 Echo award in Germany, for the best German dance single with "Omen III".

-Background
+Background and release

 Magic Affair have only performed the third in the 'Omen' series, which all were produced and created by Frankfurt DJ Michael Staab (aka Mike Staab).
 The previous two Omen singles released back in '89 by Sony were sung by German dance floor house act Mysterious Art, which was founded in 1988.
 The first single, titled "Das Omen (Teil 1)" went to number-one and sold over half-a-million units in the GSA territories alone.
 It remained for nine weeks straight as number-one on the West German singles chart.
 The second, "Carma (Omen 2)" was released later that year and climbed to number nine, while the debut album, Omen - The Story was slow to take off, selling just 70.000 units and failing to make it into the charts.

+"Omen III" was written by producer Staab with Rainer Kempf, A.K.
+Swift and B. Waldstädt.
+The song has 138 beats per minute.
+While German music TV channel VIVA and dealers got behind it, Germany's radio stations played a minor role in its story of success.
+One of the first German radio stations to believe in the record was Tillmann Uhrmacher of Rheinland-Pfalz Radio (RPR) in Ludwigshafen.
+It topped their "in & out" listeners poll for four weeks and was then added to their power play list.